Statistical Inference for Noisy Incomplete Binary Matrix: Introduction

-In this paper, we move one step further towards the statistical inference for the completion of categorical matrix.
-Specifically, we consider the inference for 1-bit matrix completion under a unidimensional nonlinear factor analysis model with the logit link.
-Such a nonlinear factor model is one of the most popular models for multivariate binary data, having received much attention from the theoretical perspective \citep{andersen1970asymptotic,haberman1977maximum,lindsay1991semiparametric,rice2004equivalence}, as well as wide applications in various areas, including educational testing \citep{van2013handbook}, word acquisition analysis \citep{kidwell2011statistical}, syntactic comprehension \citep{gutman2011rasch}, and analysis of health outcomes \citep{hagquist2017recent}.
-It is also referred to as the Rasch model \citep{rasch1960studies} in psychometrics literature.
-Despite the popularity and extensive research of the model, its use to 1-bit matrix completion and related statistical inferences for the latent factors and model parameters have not been explored.
-The considered nonlinear factor model is also closely related to the Bradley-Terry model \citep{bradley1952rank,simons1999asymptotics,han2020asymptotic} for directed random graphs and the $\beta$-model \citep{chatterjee2011random,rinaldo2013maximum} for undirected random graphs.
-In fact, the considered model can be viewed as a Bradley-Terry model or $\beta$-model for bipartite graphs \citep{rinaldo2013maximum}.
-However, the analysis of bipartite graphs is more involved, for which the results and proof strategies in the existing works no longer apply and new technical tools are needed.
+In this paper, we move one step further toward statistical inference for the completion of categorical matrices.
+Specifically, we consider the inference for binary matrix completion under a unidimensional nonlinear factor analysis model with the logit link.
+Such a nonlinear factor model is one of the most popular models for multivariate binary data, and it has received much attention from the theoretical perspective \citep{andersen1970asymptotic,haberman1977maximum,lindsay1991semiparametric,rice2004equivalence}, as well as wide applications in various areas, including educational testing \citep{van2013handbook}, word acquisition analysis \citep{kidwell2011statistical}, syntactic comprehension \citep{gutman2011rasch}, and analysis of health outcomes \citep{hagquist2017recent}.
+It is also referred to as the Rasch model \citep{rasch1960studies} in the psychometrics literature.
+Despite the popularity and extensive research of the model, its use for binary matrix completion and related statistical inferences for the latent factors and model parameters have not been explored.
+The considered nonlinear factor model is also closely related to the Bradley-Terry model \citep{bradley1952rank,simons1999asymptotics, han2020asymptotic, gao2021uncertainty} for directed random graphs and the $\beta$-model \citep{chatterjee2011random, yan2011wilks, rinaldo2013maximum} for undirected random graphs.
+In fact, the considered model can be viewed as a Bradley-Terry model or $\beta$-model for bipartite graphs \citep{rinaldo2013maximum}. {However, the asymptotic analysis of bipartite graphs concerns a rectangle matrix which involves two diverging indices -- the numbers of rows and columns of the data matrix, while a standard random graph concerns a square matrix which only involves one diverging index.
+Thus, more refined analysis is needed in the asymptotic analysis of bipartite graphs, in order to approximate the asymptotic variance of the model parameters and derive conditions under which consistency and asymptotic normality results hold. }